Stanko/Stanko.github.io/content/blog/2022-03-01-breaking-down-krypton.md

 ## Conclusion

-Basically, it takes only a few steps to generate The Fall of Krypton.
+Basically, it takes only a few steps to generate Krypton.
 I hope this will inspire you to try fooling around with creative coding.

 <video src="/img/krypton/output.mp4#t=0.001" playsinline controls muted class="video video--shadow"></video>